caifu92/react-dashboard/README.md

 - from Keycloak, go to the Rapidpass realm, select **Clients > `account`**
 - go to the credentials tab, click on `Regenerate secret`
 - Copy the new secret.
-- Edit /mock-server/keycloak-dev.json > crendetials > secret with your new value.
+- Edit /mock-server/keycloak-dev.json > credentials.secret with your new value.

 ### __* Start the application__
 Note: your Keycloack instance should already be up before doing this.